 The St. Joseph's library page provides 24-hour access to over 2,000 medical and nursing e-books, numerous bibliographic and full-text databases, as well as our electronic journal collection.
-VPN software allows users to view the library page from any off-site computer and remotely access most of the library's databases and electronic materials.
-Information on how to request VPN software may be obtained from the library service desk or on the resources page of St. Joseph's College of Nursing website.
+Remote access services are available to all students upon request.
+This service allows users the ability to access many of the library's electronic resources from a personal device at home or off campus.
+Information on remote services can be obtaining from the library service desk or on the resource page of the St. Joseph's College of Nursing website.